catherinepope/papermod/content/posts/open-up-alex-holder.md

 Creating a healthy relationship with money means saying ‘no’, but only to the stuff that we don’t really need.
 That helps us decide what’s truly important.
 Holder halved her salary to become a freelance writer yet is now more financially stable.
 She’s keen to acknowledge her privileges, too.
 These include an advance for this book and a short-term loan from her partner’s parents to buy their first flat.
 This honesty is one of the reasons I loved the book.
 Holder provides plenty of real-world examples based on her own life and from a range of interviewees.
 The advice is fresh, practical, and realistic.
 It’s not about showing your bank statement to somebody on the tube or oversharing at parties; instead, it’s becoming more comfortable with people you trust.
 Reinforcing our awkwardness and shame around money doesn’t help anyone.
 Imagine how good it would feel to improve our relationship with money and with each other.
 Secrecy allows pay gaps to flourish and marriages to flounder.
 Let’s open up and make things better.

 [^1]: This is an affiliate link.
-If you purchase the book, I'll earn a small commission (which I'll probably spend on more books, or gin).
+If you purchase the book, I'll earn a small commission (which I'll probably spend on more books).